sagifogel/Proptics/docs/src/main/mdoc/optics/optic.md

   final case class Exchange[A, B, S, T](view: S => A, review: B => T)
 ```

+## List of all Optics

-This table shows all optics, and their constraints:
+This table shows all pairs of optic and their profunctor:

 |                                                              |  Profunctor                                                                               | Data Type                                       |
 | ------------------------------------------------------------ |:-----------------------------------------------------------------------------------------:|:-----------------------------------------------:|